 The SLAPSE problem can be solved using an EKF-based filtering approach as shown in Fig. 3(a).
 The system takes MVs as the input, and tracks the 3D configuration of planes and camera poses.
-A key issue of the procedure is how to extract planes from MVs (see Fig. 3(b)).
+A key issue of the procedure is how to extract planes from MVs, which is detailed in Fig. 3(b).
 Let us start with the planar surface extraction.